fbcosentino/blender_hdri_template/README.md

 - `Render Properties -> Render Engine` must be set to `Cycles`
 - `Output properties -> Dimensions -> Resolution` must have a `2:1` proportion (width always exactly double the height)
-- `Output properties -> Output -> File Format` must be either `Radiance HDR` for HDRI maps, or `OpenEXR` for spherical panorama scenes (those 360&deg; pictures you can move around with your mouse, e.g. https://www.360cities.net/ )
+- `Output properties -> Output -> File Format` must be either `Radiance HDR` for HDRI maps, or `OpenEXR` for spherical panorama scenes (those 360&deg; pictures you can move around with your mouse, e.g. https://www.360cities.net/ ) - except facebook (check below for specific details)
 - `Camera -> Lens -> Type` must be set to `Panoramic`
 - `Camera -> Lens -> Panorama Type` must be set to `Equirectangular`
 - `Camera -> Location` set to `(0, 0, 0)` and `Camera -> Rotation` set to `(90, 0, -90)` for orientation consistency with the common practice on HDRI maps